LIBST 350: Technology & Social Responsibility (3 units)

 Course Notes (From WINS)

 This class will be taught online using Desire2Learn (D2L), and students will gain access to the D2L classroom at the beginning of the term.
 As part of the course’s discussion requirements, students will need to record and post videos of themselves.
 Tuesdays and Thursdays will be considered in-class/discussion days.
-An additional $150 fee will be assessed for this course.
+Since this is an online course, students will be required to pay an additional fee of $150.

 General Education Essential Learning Outcomes (GELOs)